nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 {% include copy-notice description="Save the `id` of the RelationshipTemplate so that you can refer to it in the next step." %}

+---------------- TODO: Rework after clarification: ----------------

 Assuming that there is no Relationship between the two Connectors yet, the Requestor Connector has additionally received an internally created new incoming Request.
 The response of the Requestor Connector to this Request determines whether it sends a Relationship Request to the Templator Connector or not.

+There are some cases, especially when the Templator Connector didn't use a data object of type RelationshipTemplateContent to fill the property `content` of the RelationshipTemplate, when this incoming Request isn't sent.
+In this case, you can use the loaded RelationshipTemplate to send a Relationship Request to the Templator Connector manually via `POST /api/v2/Relationships`.
+For more Details see the description of the [Create Relationship with RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md %}) usecase.
+{: .notice--info}

 ### Get Request

-You can get the just mentioned incoming Request by sending the Request `GET /api/v2/Requests/Incoming` specifying the query parameters `source.reference=<ID of RelationshipTemplate>` on the Requestor Connector.
+You can get the just mentioned incoming Request by sending the Request `GET /api/v2/Requests/Incoming` specifying the query parameter `source.reference=<ID of RelationshipTemplate>` on the Requestor Connector.
 If successful, you will receive the following response:

 ```jsonc
 {